 Mass is sung after Terce.
 The formulary is Sacerdotes tui etc. The Gloria is sung, the second collect is a commemoration of the Octave of the Nativity.
 The Creed is sung and the preface and communicantes in the Canon are of the Nativity.

 Vespers are first Vespers of the following feast of the Circumcision without any commemorations.

 In the 'liturgical books of 1962' today is the seventh day within the Octave of the Nativity.
-At Mattins the antiphons and psalmody are festal but there is only one nocturn of three lessons, from occurring Scripture.
+At Mattins the antiphons and psalmody are festal (of the Octave) but there is only one nocturn of three lessons, from occurring Scripture.
 The curtailed version of Ps.88 is used.
-At Lauds a commemoration of St. Sylvester is sung.
+At Lauds the Dominical psalms are sung.
+A commemoration of St. Sylvester is sung after the collect of the Octave.
 At the Hours ferial antiphons and psalms are sung, the hymns do not have the tone or Doxology in honour of the Incarnation.
 At Prime the lectio brevis is of the season.
 The Mass is Puer natus with a commemoration of St. Sylvester in Low Masses only.
 Vespers are the same as the Old Rite.

 The icon is from the All Merciful Saviour Mission's selection of icons of Western Saints.